-This feature is only available on our Growth plans and above.
+This feature is only available on our Basic plans and above.

 Native Configurations allow you to easily modify common configuration values that can change between different environments (development, production, staging, etc.) so you don't need to use extra logic or manually commit them to version control.
 Native configurations can be attached to any Package build or Automation.